LogoLogo

 Function names must be specified in UPPER CASE as shown in the examples below.

-The following functions are supported by the if statement:
+The following functions are supported by the statement:

 Numeric functions